ga4gh/product-process/product-process.md

     3. This is also the period when Steering Committee members (or their delegates) are invited to express their views on the product.
 Those who previously registered interest should be notified directly of the comment period.
     4. The public comment period should be of a minimum of one month.
     5. The PRC should be consulted on when the public comment period should close.
-17. REWS, Security and the PRC review the development outputs, with revisions following public comment
+17. Regulatory-Ethics, Security and the PRC review the development outputs, with revisions following public comment
-    1. REWS and Security
+    1. Regulatory-Ethics and Security
-        1. The combined REWS and Security questionnaire should be completed.
+        1. The combined Regulatory-Ethics and Security questionnaire should be completed.
 This can be done in a single meeting with representatives from those work streams who can assist in completing the questionnaire.
     2. PRC review
         1. The [outputs listed under point 14](#developmentoutputs).
 For the implementations, the PRC should be satisfied that interoperation has been demonstrated and that at least two implementations exist, at least one of which is open
     3. Decision makers
-        1. REWS and Security
+        1. Regulatory-Ethics and Security
         2. PRC, with support from Secretariat to provide additional information.
 The PRC can approve, request minor revisions, major revisions or indicate that they believe there are fundamental flaws with the work.
     4. Criteria
-        1. REWS and security
+        1. Regulatory-Ethics and Security
             1. Does the product meet the standards of ethics and security established by those Work Streams?
         2. <a name="prccriteria">PRC</a>
             1. Does the delivered product answer the Problem Statement?